dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

     - Both of the clones have been modified for this workshop.
 Make sure to use the files from the `Code.zip` file rather than creating new clones of the repos.
 - `deploy_files.zip` contains:
     - Sample scripts, protobuf files, image files, etc.
-    - We will download the AlexNet and GoogLeNet caffemodel files here
+    - The AlexNet and GoogLeNet caffemodel files

 1. From the Terminal Window on the TX1 (Ctrl-Alt-T), make sure you are in the `/home/ubuntu` directory.